alessandroalbano/UIOMOLS/content/software/_index.md

   image: ''
 ---

-## UIOMOLS
-### A Unified Italian Oral Medicine and Orthodontic Language System
-*A prototype Natural Language Processing application in healthcare*

 The UIOMOLS platform was developed within the project **“A Unified Italian Oral Medicine and Orthodontic Language System (UIOMOLS)”**, funded by the Italian **PNRR** program and carried out through the collaboration of three research units from:

 - University of Palermo (UNIPA)